backbonesk/chaching/README.md

 You can also use a `notification` method with SporoPay and their mail notifications to the account own They come not at the same time as regular responses when user redirects their browser from SporoPay's interface, it is just another redundant way of checking payment status in case not everything goes according to the plan.
 (The same use case true for Tatra banka's services CardPay and TatraPay, but in those cases you can just use the `response`.)

-When using Poštová banka's iTerminal service or Tatra banka's CardPay service, there is an option of refunding part or full payment that has been successfully completed before.
-Poštová banka supports only one refund per transaction, in case of CardPay you may refund in as many steps as you'd like until sum of all refunds reaches the amount of original transaction.
+When using Poštová banka's iTerminal service, Tatra banka's CardPay service or Benefit Plus service, there is an option of refunding part or full payment that has been successfully completed before.
+Poštová banka and Benefit Plus supports only one refund per transaction, in case of CardPay you may refund in as many steps as you'd like until sum of all refunds reaches the amount of original transaction.

 	try
 	{